-If you’re even reading this, there’s probably a good chance that you or somebody near to you is struggling with an addiction to drugs or alcohol.
+If you’re even reading this, there’s probably a good chance that you or someone’s son near you is struggling with an addiction to drugs or alcohol and you’re wondering if you need to send your son to treament.
 In the midst of all the mayhem that comes along with substance abuse, finding the light at the end of the tunnel can seem impossible.
 Often times the road is unclear, as the subtle lines between offering love and enabling, supporting or destroying become even more blurred.
-As the addiction progresses, emotions of both the user and the loved ones become ever-stronger, making the capacity for strong decision making even harder.
+As the addiction progresses, the emotions of both the user and the loved ones become ever-stronger, making the capacity for strong decision-making even harder.
 That’s what I’d like to help you with.

 First of all, you should never try to take responsibility for the treatment of the addicted individual.
 It is a serious ailment that requires serious professional treatment.
 Unfortunately, not all treatment is created equal.
 In the enormous boom of rehabilitation facilities that have sprouted over the last couple of years, many do offer truly exceptional treatment, but not all.
 As with any business, integrity can be easily disposed at the promise of a few extra dollars.
 Over time, certain practices have become increasingly prevalent, bringing an air of notoriety and distrust to the treatment industry as a whole.
 Remember though, there are facilities and programs that still do great work!
 Moving forward, I’d like to bring light to a few of these schemes so that you can better know what to look for when choosing an option that is best for you.
 I’ll conclude with a few critical questions that can help you weed out the winners.